theoboury/FuzzTree/README.md

 #### Input and output format

-Input and output should be respectively a .pickle file and a .nxpickle file that described the pattern and the target graphs.
+Input and output should be respectively a .pickle file and a .nxpickle file that describe the pattern and the target graphs.
-We advise to have the nucleotides in the .pickle graph to be nmerote from 1 to |PATTERN| in order to have a clean mapping and drawing as output.
+We advise to have the nucleotides in the .pickle graph to be numbered from 1 to |PATTERN| in order to have a clean mapping and drawing as output.

 #### Output format